rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 culling and a new OpenGL ES 2.0/WebGL 1.0 backend.

 [@dvd] revived the `rafx-visibility` crate and implemented frustum culling.
-This vastly reduces the draw call count in demo scenes.
-This also included a clean-up of the demo to improve consistency between implementation of the various rendering features (i.e. meshes, text etc.)
+Frustum culling greatly reduces draw call counts, improving frame rate in certain scenes.
+The changes also improve consistency between various rendering feature implementations (i.e. meshes, text etc.) and avoid running the extract-prepare-submit pipeline on entities that are not visible.

 [@aclysma] implemented a new OpenGL ES 2.0 backend.
 By supporting ES2, rafx can now be used with almost any mobile device or within any browser ([~98%